sdecoret - stock.adobe.com

-“There is a lot of change in Latin America, particularly in Brazil, and Asia Pacific, where there are a number of new data protection laws,” she said.
+“There is a lot of change in Latin America, particularly in Brazil, and Asia Pacific, where there are a number of new data protection laws,” she says.
 “So I have to ensure that we are up to speed and that I am engaged with local players everywhere that new laws are being introduced.”

 For IBM, however, privacy is not about compliance, but about good business, which means putting principles into place to protect client data and ensure the responsible and transparent use of artificial intelligence.

-Another implication of the GDPR, she said, is that it is forcing organisations to think about their business models and become more efficient in the way they collect, store and use data by ensuring it is aligned to the business model.
+Another implication of the GDPR, she says, is that it is forcing organisations to think about their business models and become more efficient in the way they collect, store and use data by ensuring it is aligned to the business model.

-“Ultimately, this will drive cost savings by reducing the complexity of the data management challenge, and once again, artificial intelligence and machine learning technologies can help with this by helping to rationalise the data you need in terms of the purpose for which you want to use it,” she said.
+“Ultimately, this will drive cost savings by reducing the complexity of the data management challenge, and once again, artificial intelligence and machine learning technologies can help with this by helping to rationalise the data you need in terms of the purpose for which you want to use it,” she says.

-If an organisation really understands what data it is collecting and for what purposes, that means it will have “cleaner data”, enabling it to take full advantage of technologies such as data analytics and machine learning, said Cabella.
+If an organisation really understands what data it is collecting and for what purposes, that means it will have “cleaner data”, enabling it to take full advantage of technologies such as data analytics and machine learning, says Cabella.

-“This is yet another business benefit, because research shows that data scientists spend around 60% of their time cleaning and organising data before they can use it because for decades, organisations have been collecting whatever they could without any consideration of how that data would be used,” she said.
+“This is yet another business benefit, because research shows that data scientists spend around 60% of their time cleaning and organising data before they can use it because for decades, organisations have been collecting whatever they could without any consideration of how that data would be used,” she says.